 You can help your children become better at making and keeping friends by teaching them three basic friendship social skills:

-To teach these skills to a child, focus on how he already makes friends.
+To teach these skills to a child, focus on how he or she already makes friends.
 Specific needs vary from child to child and situation to situation.
-Here are a few tips:

 - Observe your child objectively in social settings and compare his/her actions to those of well-liked children.